KagChi/lavalink-railways/README.md

 Personally i dont use railway for lavalink.
 I use replit instead railway.
 Why?
 Because railway sometime being weird, 404 error, randomly disconnect, etc.

 ### Copyrighted stuff
-Lavalink cant play copyrighted stuff in railway region and will not!
+Lavalink cant play copyrighted stuff in railway region (If owner of the vids blocked railway region located at) and will not!

 ## Connecting